nataliamadridb/281-Assignments/Week 3/Idea 2.md

 - Berkman, H., Jona, J., & Soderstrom, N. (2024). *Firm-Specific Climate Risk Exposure and Valuation*.
 Accounting, Organizations and Society.
 - Cortés, K., & Strahan, P. (2017). *Tracing Out Capital Flows: How Financially Integrated Banks Respond to Natural Disasters*.
 Journal of Financial Economics
 - Javadi, S., & Masum, A.-A. (2021). *The Impact of Climate Change on the Cost of Bank Loans*.
 Journal of Corporate Finance, 69, 102019.

+# Juan's comments.

+Similar to your submission for the class project :)